-It should be noted that Rio Grande Valley College does not have Internet version of its course schedule.
-All course schedules are provided at the time of enrollment.
+It should be noted that Rio Grande Valley College does not have an Internet version of its course schedule.
+All course schedules are provided on the first day of class.
 Any book prices associated with the program of study are also provided at the time of enrollment.

 The school does not operate a bookstore where books are sold individually; however, Rio Grande Valley College, in its interpretation of the HEOA amendment effective 7/1/10 has complied and made available all of its individual book prices.

-A paper copy of this information is available upon request at the Registrar's Office.
+A paper copy of this information is available upon request at the Business Office.